How to Fix Your Sleep Schedule as a Gamer

 4. Skip daytime naps

 If you or a loved one are staying up late to game, it can be tempting to nap during the day.
 If you are trying to build healthy sleeping habits, this is the wrong approach.
 Daytime napping can cause grogginess and make it more difficult to sleep at night.
-If you get the number of hours sleep per night recommended by the Centers for Disease Control and Prevention, there should be no need to nap in the day.
+If you get the right number of hours sleep per night, there should be no need to nap in the day.

 5. Get daily exercise